-- 3rd-order and 5th-order polynomial processing has not yet been implemented. - Error analysis for the skew parameter has not been performed formally; Monte Carlo studies have shown that its error is of the same order as the other parameters of the model, but since it is obtained iteratively and expected to be negligibly small given a reasonable amount of data to fit, a formal expression is currently considered not feasible. - SIS's have not yet been written for any output files.
+- 3rd-order and 5th-order polynomial processing has not yet been implemented; this has been carried as a lien but is no longer considered so, since it now appears that a 3rd-order would be insufficient, and a 5th-order unnecessary. - Error analysis for the skew parameter has not been performed formally; Monte Carlo studies have shown that its error is of the same order as the other parameters of the model, but since it is obtained iteratively and expected to be negligibly small given a reasonable amount of data to fit, a formal expression is currently considered not feasible. - SIS's have not yet been written for any output files; the primary output, however, is in the format of the WSDC Calibration Meta-Data file and therefore does not need a separate SIS; the other files are all documented herein.